Your tankless water heater was not cheap. Don’t let it get ruined by sediment or scale.

 With a capacity up to 250,000 gallons, you can save money and hassle with this water conditioner.
 The filter only needs to be replaced every three years for most households.

-It filters and softens the water for the whole house as it enters.
+The OneFlow water system filters and softens the water for the whole house as it enters.
 This will help all of your appliances in addition to the tankless units.
 And it is much better on your sink and tub as it won’t stain or calcify the fixtures.

 It requires no electricity so it saves money there.
 Plus it won’t waste any water while conditioning the incoming water.